aishwaryanevrekar/60daysudacitybertelsmannai/README.md

 D29: Revised major concepts in python and got certificate of completion and read blogs and continued with lesson 6 ai track.

 D30 : Praticed python programming and continued with lesson 6 .
 (26th January)

+D31 : Continued to code and work on project and continued with blogs and lesson 6